hsjalilian/Ocelot/README.md

 ## Basic

-A most simplest sample that introduce how to use Ocelot here .
+The simplest sample that introduces how to use Ocelot here.

 Link here : [Basic](https://github.com/hsjalilian/Ocelot/tree/master/src/Basic)